Dekmantel | Sustainability

 Our operations involve numerous stakeholders – first and foremost, a large number of festival visitors, but also artists, municipalities, and other organizations within and outside of our industry.
 We seek to raise awareness from within our community to beyond with these projects:

-• Initiatives to share knowledge: by organizing and participating in panels, sharing information through our channels and giving workshops, we want to let others be a part of our progress.
+• Initiatives to share knowledge: by organizing and participating in panels and industry meetings, or sharing information through our channels, we want to let others be a part of our progress.
 In the future, we want to work towards sharing concrete wins and examples of less successful initiatives, and demonstrate that much can be achieved through trial and error.

 • Partnerships & collaborations with a cause: we believe in actively enforcing change through partnerships with other industry stakeholders, as well as collaborations with (grassroots) organizations that have a shared goal, to multiply our impact.